 Local Experts in LGBTQ Issues

-I am queer and trans and committed to working in my communities.
+I am queer and trans and committed to working in these communities.
 I understand these labels broadly and I know that sharing them does not mean we have the same experience.
-I want to make room for the different experiences of LGBTQIATSGNC people, particularly as they relate to your race, gender, abilities, size, sexuality, and socioeconomic status.
+I want to make room for your experience under this beautifully broad and messy queer umbrella, including as it relates to race, gender, ability, size, sexuality, culture and class background.

 I love working with members of the queer community, including individuals as well as couples who identify as gay, lesbian, bisexual, queer, trans, non-binary, poly, and kink.
 Although times are changing, queer voices are still silenced in our culture, so my office provides a safe space.
 I have years of experience and specialized training in cultural competency specific to the LGBTQ population.